ONLY LIVE PERFORMANCE THIS YEAR part of EVERYTHING AT ONCE with the Music Venues Trust.

 Basically, as it stands currently ( and we are working on this with the arts council for 2027 onwards….)

-The outdoor areas are not mobility or wheelchair friendly at all as it stands.
+The outdoor areas are not very mobility or wheelchair friendly but we can be on hand to help!

 Indoor gigs are usually fine for wheelchairs but the toilet cubicles are quite narrow.